 Will you target organic growth, or use an acquisition strategy?
 Alternatively, you might combine several strategies to achieve your goals.
-It’s obviously more complex to implement multiple business growth strategies.
-But, as we saw with Klarna, it’s certainly a method to maximize your results.
+It’s more complex to implement multiple business growth strategies, but it’s certainly a method to maximize your results.

 The strategy or strategies you choose will depend on a variety of factors, including your budget, goals, opportunities, competition, timelines, and calculated market share targets.

 Your execution plan contains the nitty-gritty details of your growth strategy.
 It’s the concrete actions you’re going to take to make your growth strategy a reality.
 For example, if you’re going to use acquisitions as a growth strategy, define the specific gaps you’re aiming to fill or the new audience segments you’re trying to capture.

 Don’t be vague with your execution plan.
 Spell out all the details of your growth strategy so that you and your team members know what needs to be executed, when it needs to be done, and how it will be achieved.